Drlordbasil/groq-gmail-assistant/README.md

 - **Automated Appointment Creation for local windows calendar app or .ics file that gets created**: This creates an .isc file and opens it for you to confirm it on your local calendar.
 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.11 or higher
 - IMAP access enabled in your Gmail settings
-- Appropriate credentials for Gmail API (OAuth tokens)
+- google app password
 - Install NLTK data: Run `nltk.download('stopwords')` and `nltk.download('punkt')`
+- groq api key
+- tbd

 ## Installation